WVURAIL/dspira/code/velocity_curve/README.md

 ## Provenance

-Originally written for the DSPIRA programme and previously kept in the (now archived) `dspira-jupyter` repository, where it sat alongside unrelated JupyterLite demo content and was not linked from any lesson.
+Originally written for DSPIRA, this notebook lived in the now-archived `dspira-jupyter` repository.
+It appeared alongside unrelated JupyterLite demonstrations and had no lesson links.
 Moved here so it lives with the lesson it belongs to.
-Rewritten to read its data from CSV rather than hard-coding it, and fixed for matplotlib 3.5+ (`plt.grid(b=...)` was removed).
+It now reads data from CSV instead of hard-coding values.
+It also supports matplotlib 3.5+ (`plt.grid(b=...)` was removed).